Bias suit seeks to block Iowa from cutting women's swim team - WHIZ News

 The lawsuit argues that Barta’s 14-year tenure as athletic director has been out of step with the school’s history of leadership in women’s athletics.

-With prominent gender equity advocate Christine Grant as women’s athletic director, Iowa added women’s basketball, swimming and diving, field hockey, softball and rowing between 1973 and her retirement in 2000.
-Iowa added women’s volleyball in 2003.
+With prominent gender equity advocate Christine Grant as women’s athletic director, Iowa added women’s basketball, swimming and diving, field hockey, volleyball, softball and rowing between 1973 and her retirement in 2000.

 The lawsuit argues that since Barta began in 2006, the school has failed to offer any new programs for female students but has “attempted, on multiple fronts, to create public illusions of gender-parity for student athletes.”

-Note: This story has been corrected to reflect that women’s volleyball was added earlier, not in 2003 as the lawsuit erroneously claims.